smodnix/smodnix.github.io/about.markdown

 # About me

 I'm Ilkin Qasimov, also known as smodnix.
-I am a guy interested in web application security by heart with a passion for web development and mainly write *JavaScript* <br> and *Ruby on Rails*.
+I am a guy interested in web application security by heart with a passion for web development.

-I also love labs/ctfs, so here are some I have completed:
+I also love labs/wargames, so here are some I have completed:

 - SecureFlag
 - TryHackMe
+- IO Netgarage (02-10)

 If you are interested in working with me, here is my [Résumé]({{ "files/resume.pdf" | relative_url }}){:target="_blank"}{:rel="noopener noreferrer"}.